bkaestner/codewars-rules/rules/0140-Collaborating.md

 ### Writing a translation

-Now you found a kata in JavaScript.
-You liked it, and want to translate it into Python.
+You found a kata in JavaScript.
+You like it, and want to translate it into Python.
 There should be a "+" sign next to the language icons after you solved it.
 Click on it and you'll land on the list of current translations.
 After you've checked that there isn't a pending translation in Python, you click on